sourcegraph/sourcegraph-public-snapshot/docker-images/syntax-highlighter/crates/scip-syntax/README.md

 ```

 ### Further documentation
-- Read [locals query DSL] if you're looking to edit, add to, or just understand our locals queries
+- Read about our [locals query DSL] if you're looking to edit, add to, or just understand our locals queries
 - In [locals scoping] we describe how we arrived at the current design of the DSL by analyzing scoping behaviour for a variety of languges

 [locals query DSL]: docs/locals-query-dsl.md